sergi-flo/tfg/README.md

 # Code from all the Bachelor Thesis Web Application

-Web where the app is being hosted:
+URL where the app is being hosted:

 **[https://sergi-flo.duckdns.org/tfg/](https://sergi-flo.duckdns.org/tfg/)**